alexac54767/Alexa-Fastpage/_posts/2023-02-08-fivefiveandfivesixnotes.md

 ## Hacks

 - Describe PII you have seen on project in CompSci Principles.
+    - In APCSP, I have seen PII.
+I think the most common are our names, github usernames, and information that we put in our projects (such as tester data that is our actual information).

 - What are your feelings about PII and your personal exposure?
+    - I always feel a little nervous about having my information out.
+But, I do put myself out there with things like social media so my name and some basic info (such as DNHS, class of 2024, my cheerleading organization/team) are open to the world to see.
+I realize that is probably a little more risky, however, it allows others to connect with me (like if a cheerleader from the same organization found my account).
+Also, my common email happens to be my first, middle, and last name all in one.
+I have been told that it is dumb to be giving out that information, but I have yet to stop using that email.

 - Describe good and bad passwords?
 What is another step that is used to assist in authentication.
+    - a good password is one that has many characters, both letters and numbers, and symbols.
+It is more difficult to guess and come up with.
+Bad passwords are either very common and not intricate, or contain personal information.
+For example, if I made my password alexac, it would be very bad since my name is very accessible (PII).

 - Try to describe Symmetric and Asymmetric encryption.
+    - Symmetric encryption only uses one key to encrypt/decrypt.
+It is a form of security, but isn't as strong as Asymmetric encryption.
+Asymmetric encryption uses two different keys, a public and secret key, to encrypt and decrypt.

 - Provide an example of encryption we used in AWS deployment.
+    - When creating and deploying our projects in AWS, we used Asymmetric encryption.
+We had to generate the public and secret keys and then add them to our repositories.

 - Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques.
+    - There have been many phising schemes on instagram lately.
+The hackers try to sound personal and like your friend.
+There was one I fell for a long time ago where one of my "friends" on insta direct messaged me a link that they claimed had a "bad photo" of me.
+Theyt made it sound urgent and I was curious.
+In order to "view the photos" you had to sign into your instagram account.
+I tried to multiple times, but lucklily forgot my password.
+Ava then pointed out to me that it was clearly a scheme, and that I should avoid clicking on anything suspicious on instagram dms.